Donate

 Desire for consistency.
 If you dislike when schedules and plans change, your need for consistency might come into conflict with your partner’s sense of spontaneity.
 Maybe your spouse wants to liven up the relationship with surprises, but unscheduled events make you feel anxious and upset.

 Anxiety.
 It’s not uncommon for autistic people to experience high levels of stress and anxiety.
 This can lead to a tendency to overanalyze situations.
 You might spend hours worrying about whether you misunderstood your friend or if they’re secretly mad at you.
-Anxiety can also lead to difficulty sleeping, which can then result in irritability and mood swings.
+Anxiety disorders can also lead to difficulty sleeping, which can then result in irritability and mood swings.

 Narrow interests.
 If you have special interests, your loved one might feel as if you prioritize those interests over the relationship.
 They might also grow annoyed if your enthusiasm leads you to “info-dump,” or overshare details about your passion.